arpy8/portfolios/README.md

 This is the repository for my personal website, where I showcase my work and share my thoughts on various topics.
 The website is built using just HTML and hosted on GitHub.

 ## Getting Started
-To run the website locally on your machine, you'll need to have a browser installed.
-Once you have that set up, follow these steps:
+To run the website locally on your machine, you'll need to have a browser installed

 ## Clone the repository to your local machine
 Navigate to the project directory